danielcardeenas/whatsapp-framework/README.md

 Mac is a whatsapp bot/framework I made as a weekend project.
 The project itself has all you need to make your own custom functions easily.

 ## Setup:
-1. Clone this repository (with submodules)
+1. Clone this repository (with submodules since it uses tgalal's yowsup library)
 ```sh
 > git clone --recursive https://github.com/danielcardeenas/whatsapp-framework.git
 ```